On the Theoretical Limitations of Embedding-based Link Prediction: Experiments

 \section{Experiments}

-We aim to answer the following research questions: \textbf{(RQ1)} ``How does the performance of models equipped with the proposed \KGEMix output layer compare to that of bottlenecked KGE models?'' \textbf{(RQ2)} ``How does the performance of increasing the embedding size of a KGE compare to the proposed \KGEMix output layer?''
+We aim to answer the following research questions: \textbf{(RQ1)} ``How does the performance of models with the proposed \KGEMix output layer compare to bottlenecked KGE models?'' \textbf{(RQ2)} ``How does increasing the embedding size, as a simple alternative, compare to \KGEMix in performance?''
+Our code is available at \url{https://github.com/SonyResearch/KGEMoS}.